TIY-Houston-Front-End-Engineering/Course-Guide/Assignments/html-photo-essay/README.md

 ###Submission:

-  - You must submit a link to a working/mock web site through the [tiy-classroom](https://tiy-classroom.herokuapp.com)app.
+  - You must submit a link to a working/mock web site through the [tiy-classroom app](https://tiy-classroom.herokuapp.com).
   - I recommend using [codepen](https://codepen.io).